 - There, get the information about your PC’s CPU speed.
 If you have no idea how powerful or weak your CPU is based on the information provided by Windows, you can go to a site like CPU Benchmark and type in your processor there to see how it ranks overall.

 - Next, check the amount of RAM.
 These days anything less than 8 GB would be considered low, especially for a desktop PC.
 Also, don’t worry about the speed of the RAM, instead focus on the total RAM.

 - Then go to the left section.
 Choose Components and expand it by clicking the plus sign next to it.

 - Then choose Display.

 - Another easy way to do this is to use Speccy.
-It’s a system information tool that can provide you with all the details in your computer.
+It’s a system information tool that can provide you with all the details about the hardware in your computer.

 Speccy has a free version, as well as a pro version.
-Since you will only be using it to retrieve basic information for now, downloading its free version is okay.
+Since you will only be using it to retrieve basic information for now, downloading the free version is fine.

 - Download it into your computer and run the application.
 Once it’s done, you can get your hands on a lot of useful information about your computer.

 Next, go to the website where you will buy your game and find out the system requirements.
 If you have a hard time finding it on the website, you can search for it using Google.